kubernetes/kubernetes/examples/guestbook/guestbook.md

 } ?>
 ```

-To play with the service itself, find the name of a frontend, grab the external IP of that host from the Google Cloud Console, and visit http://&lt;host-ip&gt;:8080, note you may need to open the firewall for port 8080 using the console or the gcloud tool.
+To play with the service itself, find the name of a frontend, grab the external IP of that host from the Google Cloud Console, and visit http://&lt;host-ip&gt;:8080.
+Note, you may need to open the firewall for port 8080 using the console or the gcloud tool.